 To prevent people from sharing their VPN account with friends and family and to limit the unnecessary load on the network in the form of the increased number of connections, almost all of the VPN providers impose a limit on the number of devices you can connect with an account at a single time.

 ExpressVPN offers 5 simultaneous connections, whereas PIA offers 10 simultaneous connections.
 With more simultaneous connections, PIA is clearly the winner.
+To learn more about this provider, check out our PIA VPN review in Canada.

 13. ExpressVPN vs PIA in Canada: Worldwide Server Coverage